GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Additional Details on Environments

 Notably, the ALFWorld environment provides both an image and a text description of the observation scene at each step.
-As noticed in GTR, the VLM agent may heavily rely on the textual description rather than visual observation, contradicting the purpose of visual agentic tasks.
+As noted in GTR, the VLM agent may rely heavily on textual descriptions rather than visual observations, which contradicts the purpose of visual agentic tasks.
 GTR therefore modified the state by removing the text description, which we adopt in GTR-Turbo.
-We also align with GTR by including the action history in the input prompt to better simulate the real-world scenario.
-These adjustments increase the difficulty of the task, emphasizing the agent's comprehensive visual recognition and long-horizon decision-making capabilities.
+We also align with GTR by including the action history in the input prompt to more closely simulate real-world scenarios.
+These adjustments increase the task's difficulty, thereby emphasizing the agent's comprehensive visual recognition and long-horizon decision-making capabilities.

 \paragraph{Reward function.} The reward of ALFWorld consists of two components.
 Each observation $o$ has a set of admissible actions $\mathcal{A}_\text{adm}(s)$, and illegal actions are penalized.
 Additionally, each task in ALFWorld has both the final goal $g_\text{task}$ and sub-goals $g_\text{sub}$, and achieving these goals also provides rewards.
 Formally, the reward function can be written as: